Students may apply for ACM eligibility if you meet the following criteria:

 As part of the agreement, states must certify residency in order for students to participate in the ACM.
 Certification is a one-time-only procedure provided that the student's academic major, residency and institutional requirements remain unchanged.
 To begin the certification process, students must complete the ACM application and mail it along with required documents to the State Council of Higher Education for Virginia (SCHEV).

-Generally, the review process is approximately three to four weeks and varies depending on the number of applications received; therefore, the student is strongly advised to submit his/her ACM application at least six weeks prior to the start of the classes or the institution's ACM deadline, whichever is earlier.
+Generally, the review process is approximately four to six weeks and varies depending on the number of applications received; therefore, the student is strongly advised to submit his/her ACM application at least six weeks prior to the start of the classes or the institution's ACM deadline, whichever is earlier.
 The process will be delayed unless all questions are completed, all correct documentation is attached, and the application is signed and dated by the appropriate person(s).

 SCHEV accepts ACM applications year-round; however, the institutions may set deadlines for ACM participants.
 We strongly advise you to contact your institution for that information.